 - 1. The completion of all general education and other courses as specified by the program (see table) with a cumulative grade point average of 2.0 or higher - 2.
 The completion of proficiencies required by the particular area of concentration - 3.
-The completion of the last 15 semester hours of course work taken at Oklahoma Wesleyan University with at least 12 hours of the major completed in residence; any exception requires special permission.
-Active duty service members may request a waiver of the last 15 semester hour requirement. - 4.
+The completion of the last 15 credit hours of course work taken at OKWU with at least 12 hours of the major completed in residence; any exception requires special permission.
+Active duty service members may request a waiver of the last 15 credit hour requirement - 4.
 Approval of Faculty Council for the conferring of the degree